cambiotraining/awd-pathogen-bioinformatics/materials/02-assembly/03-genome_assembly.md

 The "full" database is the recommended for the best possible annotation, but it is much larger and requires longer runtimes.

 For the purposes of our tutorial, we will use the "light" database, but if you were running this through your own samples, it may be desirable to use the "full" database.
-To download the database you can run (if you are attending our workshop, please don't run this step, as we already did this for you):
+To download the database you can run the following command (if you are attending our workshop, please don't run this step, as we already did this for you):

 ```bash
 # make a directory for the database